 In addition to national and regional accreditation, students should look for programmatic accreditation.
 Field-specific agencies award this type of accreditation to individual programs.
 Accreditation ensures a program meets set standards.

-Students pursuing a doctorate in literacy education should look for accreditation from the Teacher Education Accreditation Council, the Council for the Accreditation of Educator Preparation, and the International Dyslexia Association.
+Students pursuing a doctorate in literacy education should look for accreditation from the Council for the Accreditation of Educator Preparation and the International Dyslexia Association.